eaditya99/Nike-Global-Sales-Data-2024/README.md

 5. **Annual Category Sales**: Total units sold for each product category over the year.
 6. **Sub-Category Breakdown**: Detailed breakdown of sales for each sub-category.
 7. **Online Sales Contribution**: Measure online sales impact on overall revenue and category performance.
-8. **Pricing Analysis**: Evaluate pricing strategies and their effect on sales performance.

 ## Machine Learning Model
 ### Models Used: